nlpsandbox/nlpsandbox.io/wiki/604825-homepage.md

 June 18, 2021 | Launch of the contact information and ID annotator benchmarks.
 June 25, 2021 | Launch of the COVID-19 symptom annotation benchmark organized by Mayo Clinic.
 June 25, 2021 | Complete onboarding of Mayo Clinic as a data site for PHI annotation benchmarks.
+July 15, 2021 | Complete onboarding of UW as a data site for PHI annotation benchmarks.
 July 31, 2021 | Enabling NLP Sandbox tools to train on private data.

 ### NLP Sandbox Discord Server